 In addition to teaching a method, help people see there is power in their personal testimonies.
 If Jesus has changed our lives, we have a story to share.
 As people realize sharing the gospel doesn’t have to be complicated, they become more confident in turning everyday conversations into gospel conversations.

 This may be one of the most helpful things you can do as a leader.
 Regularly share stories of gospel conversations you’ve had or attempted to have in the past couple of weeks.
 Stories are inspirational.
 They show how God is at work in and through the lives of His people, and they ignite a passion for others to want to be a part of it.Throughout Scripture, we see God equips those He calls.
 As followers of Jesus, we’re all called to share the hope of the gospel. — @CatherineRenfro Click To Tweet

 Stories also provide a model for others to follow.
 They answer the question, “How did you get to the gospel in that conversation?”
 One of the most exciting and impactful times of our small groups—whether with students or adults—are when we share stories of who we’re praying for, opportunities we’ve missed, and gospel conversations we’ve had.
 This time of sharing stories has encouraged many people to step out in faith and have gospel conversations they never would have tried to have before, while seeing what God can do when we’re willing to be used by Him.

 Throughout Scripture, we see God equips those He calls.
 As followers of Jesus, we’re all called to share the hope of the gospel.
 Let’s do something today that will matter for eternity.
 I can’t think of anything that will matter more than telling someone about Jesus and teaching those we get to serve to do the same.

-Catherine serves as the Director of Evangelism at the North American Mission Board (NAMB).
-She is married to Chris Renfro, the lead pastor of Hope Church, a church plant in Alpharetta, Georgia.
+Catherine serves as national director of women’s evangelism for the North American Mission Board.
+Her husband, Chris, pastors Hope Church, a two-year-old church plant in Alpharetta, Ga.